What Are “Free Range” Eggs?

 It’s a sad fact of agriculture: Most U.S. egg-laying hens spend their whole lives confined in cramped, wire-floored “battery” cages, often stacked in frighteningly high towers.
 There’s no room to stretch their wings, or even move much.
 It’s an unhappy and unhealthy way to live.

 Don’t be fooled by factory CAGE FREE!
-More and more eggs are now touting “cage-free” on their labels these days because of the high consumer demand.
+More and more organic eggs are now touting “cage-free” on their labels these days because of the high consumer demand.
 Some of them are still crowding too many hens into simply bigger cages than before (and thus able still to say cage free as they are considered “enhanced cages”).
 Others are using Aviary Systems that are floor to ceiling enclosures that do allow hens some freedom of movement, but are also being used to cram hundreds of thousands of hens into a single “barn.”
 Even some Organic brands are being allowed to deny their hens any outdoor access because they were “grandfathered” in.
 Learn more in this VIDEO.

 - During cold and inclement weather (would you want to go outside barefoot in the middle of a New England winter?
 Hens generally feel the same way).

 - When ground predators such as fox and coyote are seen in the immediate area.

 - During migratory bird season, or when large flocks of small birds roost nearby, to prevent exposure to diseases such as avian mites or Avian Flu.

 When the free range hens do need or want to be inside our barns, they still have dirt “scratch areas” where they can contentedly engage in their natural behaviors.